Late-boomer/stream-engine-docs/docs/index.md

 The Tobii Stream Engine API implements full thread safety across all API functions.
 However, it is up to the user to guarantee thread safety in code injected into Stream Engine, for example inside callbacks or if a custom memory allocator is supplied.
+It is not allowed to call Stream Engine API functions from within a callback invoked by stream engine.
+Attempting to do so will result in TOBII_ERROR_CALLBACK_IN_PROGRESS.
+A specific exception to this is tobii_system_clock() which specifically *is* allowed to be called even from within a callback function.

 In the *samples* folder, you can find complete examples on how to use Stream Engine with multiple threads, such as *background_thread_sample* and *game_loop_sample*.